go-home-iot/connection-pool/README.md

 # connection-pool
-A golang based connection pool
+A golang based connection pool for net.Conn connections